School Development Plan

 - Continue to improve the quality of the PE and sport activities we offer pupils, staff training and after-school clubs.
 To raise profile of PE in the school with children, staff and parents.

-- Raise the attainment of disadvantaged pupils to enable them to fulfil their potential, review PPG spending for SEN PPG pupils, continue to monitor closely
+- Raise the attainment of disadvantaged pupils to enable them to fulfill their potential, review PPG spending for SEN PPG pupils, continue to monitor closely

 - Maintain the improvements to the website and continue to promote the school to ensure all year groups are full.